reesvarney/OpenChat/README.md

 ```

 ### Further configuration
- - To add more admin accounts, run `npm run addAdmin` in the root of the repository.

- - If you'd like to use a different port, open `conf.json` and change the port value.
+ - If you'd like to use a different port, change the PORT environment variable.
+To do this you can use the `.env` file by simply setting `PORT=x`.

 ## Plans for the future:
  - Add ability to upload and view files/ media.
  - Markdown support
- - Add some kind of session tracking or authentication to allow for more persistence between different sessions, whilst still maintaining the option for user anonymity
  - Combine signalling into single system with native WebRTC implementation
  - Create a repository-based extension system to allow for easy server-level customisation for even those with little technical knowledge.
 This would also provide the benefit of providing a less disjointed product as there would be less need for individual versions/forks.
 It may feature things such as:
    - Bots